AztecProtocol/aztec-packages/docs/docs/dev_docs/contracts/resources/common_patterns/main.md

 ### Randomness in notes
 Notes are hashed and stored in the merkle tree.
 While notes do have a header with a `nonce` field that ensure two exact notes still can be added to the note hash tree (since hashes would be different), preimage analysis can be done to reverse-engineer the contents of the note.

-Hence, it could be a good idea to add a "randomness" field to your note to prevent such attacks.
+Hence, it's necessary to add a "randomness" field to your note to prevent such attacks.

 #include_code address_note_def yarn-project/aztec-nr/address-note/src/address_note.nr rust